AdrenaFoundation/MrSablier/README.md

 # MrSablier

-OpenSource GRPC rust client (Keeper) handling SL and TP for the adrena program.
+OpenSource GRPC rust client (Keeper) handling Liquidation, SL and TP for the adrena program.

-Liquidation to be added.

 See MrSablierStaking for the staking related counterpart.